makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

     ... }

-They also return an object conforming to the JavaScript iteragor protocol:
+They also return an object conforming to the JavaScript iterator protocol:

 .. sourcecode:: javascript